bluerobotics/Cockpit-docs/content/usage/installation.md

 or check the [releases](https://github.com/bluerobotics/cockpit/releases), for a list of all available versions, and the main changes between them.

+### Updates

+The Cockpit application checks for new versions each time it opens, and if the latest available version is newer than the installed one, it provides some information about the new release, and a button for if you want to download and install it.

 <script type="text/javascript">
 async function fetchLatestReleaseInfo() {
   const url = "https://api.github.com/repos/bluerobotics/cockpit/releases/latest";